Nyanyan/Egaroucid/docs/en/index.md

 [Here](https://github.com/Nyanyan/Egaroucid5/releases) you can download.

 Please select the OS, then click to download.
-Mac OS X and Linux versions will be released later.

 Unzip the zip to anywhere, then click ```Egaroucid5.exe``` to execute.